Flag and seal of New Hampshire: Seal history

 So, in 1931, during Governor John G. Winant's second term, a committee was appointed to produce a standardized, noncontroversial seal.
 The General Court approved the committee's recommendations, and a statute codifying the official design took effect on January 1, 1932 The law designated the frigate Raleigh, built in Kittery, Maine in 1776, as one of the first warships of the Continental Congress as the central element of the seal.
 It replaced the former Latin inscription with "SEAL OF THE STATE OF NEW HAMPSHIRE", specified a diameter of 2 inches in diameter, and declared that only a granite boulder appear in the foreground.

+The law requires the scene to include: